electron/electron/docs/api/webview-tag.md

 <webview src="https://www.github.com/" preload="./test.js"></webview>
 ```

-A `String` that specifies a script that will be loaded before other scripts run in the guest
+A `string` that specifies a script that will be loaded before other scripts run in the guest
 page.
 The protocol of script's URL must be either `file:` or `asar:`, because it
 will be loaded by `require` in guest page under the hood.